2017 Austrian coup d'état plot: Plot

 The self-proclaimed "president" of the Staatenbund (lit.
-'Confederation of States') was a 42-year old woman named Monika Unger, who had established a network of like-minded sovereign citizens often compared to the German Reichsbürger movement.
+'Confederation of States') was a 42-year-old woman named Monika Unger, who had established a network of like-minded sovereign citizens often compared to the German Reichsbürger movement.
 According to the ministry of the interior, Unger had attempted to use her Staatenbund to "order" the Austrian Army to overthrow the government and was in contact with the Russian government for potential military assistance and intervention to ensure the coup was successful.
 It was claimed by the Staatenbund that at the time of the arrests they had 2,600-3,600 members, but in their investigation the ministry of the interior placed the number closer to 1,000.
 Unger's second in command was a 72-year old former police officer.

-The Staatenbund, as with other sovereign citizen movements, argued that the Austrian state was illegitimate, and, due to a series of claimed legal loopholes, that they where the legitimate government instead.
+The Staatenbund, as with other sovereign citizen movements, argued that the Austrian state was illegitimate, and, due to a series of claimed legal loopholes, that they were the legitimate government instead.
 They forbid their members from paying taxes, issued their own "passports" and entered in its own "land registry" where they garnered a revenue via mortgage payments by members.
 The group also forbid their members from getting government issued identification cards and license plates, and ordered them to refuse to pay any fine levied against them by the state.
 Austrian media described the efforts by the Staatenbund as trying to form a rival "parallel government" to the Austrian government in order to undermine and discredit it.
-The membership of the Staatenbund was described as an ecliptic mix of neo-nazis, anarcho-capitalists and esoterics and mostly either pensioners or the homeless.
-The plot would have seen Unger, her supporters, elements of the military that sided with her, and Russian military personnel go door to door arresting local government officials, bankers and judges and give them a "trial" and replace them with loyalists.
+The membership of the Staatenbund was described as an eclectic mix of neo-Nazis, anarcho-capitalists and esoterics and mostly either pensioners or the homeless.
+The plot would have seen Unger, her supporters, elements of the military that sided with her, and Russian military personnel go door to door arresting local government officials, bankers and judges to put them on "trial" and replace them with loyalists.